 Europe feels like a very natural home for fintech: it’s large, wealthy and digital.
 What’s more, it has unique qualitative factors: things that do work like the rule of law and forward-leaning regulators, but also things that don’t work like a fragmented banking system and national boundaries that force founders to think globally from day one.
 Europe has every right to be a world-class fintech hub.

-Europe’s top fintech breakouts have each raised over a billion dollars in funding over the last three years across a range of categories from BNPL to payments to consumer fintech.
-Europe is already home to world-class fintechs that look strikingly similar to their US counterparts.
+Europe’s top fintech breakouts have each raised over a billion dollars in funding over the last three years across a range of categories.
+Europe is increasingly home to world-class fintechs that look strikingly similar to their US counterparts.

 Europe’s rising wave of fintech founders

 A leading indicator for any ecosystem’s maturity is second generation founders who have been on the journey with first generation fintech breakouts.
-We analysed 61 fintech unicorns founded in Europe and Israel and found that since the 2008/9 financial crisis, former employees of those unicorns have gone on to found more than 300 new startups, of which 40% are fintechs.
+We analysed 61 fintech unicorns founded in Europe and Israel and found that since the 2008/9 financial crisis, former employees of those unicorns have gone on to found more than 300 companies, of which 40% are new fintech startups.
 The talent flywheel is spinning and Europe’s founders today are experienced, battle-tested and ambitious.

 London is the beating heart of fintech, home to four of the world’s ten most valuable private fintechs and tied with the Bay Area in terms of fintech funding over the past two years (at ~$17B apiece).
-Beyond London, Europe’s ecosystem is broad and deep - more so than any other region.
+Beyond London, Europe’s ecosystem is broader and deeper than any other region.
 We counted more than 70 $1B+ fintechs across 21 cities in Europe and Israel, with world-class hubs emerging across Tel Aviv, Berlin, Paris and more.